uxlfoundation/oneAPI-spec/source/elements/oneART/source/embree-spec.rst

 imaginary quaternion units.
 The passed quaternion will be normalized internally.

-:raw-latex:`\noindent `The affine transformation matrix corresponding to a ``RTCQuaternionDecomposition`` is :math:`TRS` and a point :math:`p = (p_x, p_y, p_z, 1)^T` will be transformed as
+The affine transformation matrix corresponding to a ``RTCQuaternionDecomposition`` is :math:`TRS` and a point :math:`p = (p_x, p_y, p_z, 1)^T` will be transformed as